ElliotNB/nimbly/README.md

 3. **`loadingTemplate`** - String, optional, if this component needs to display a loading message or a loading spinner, specify that template here.

-4. **`showLoadMask`** - Function, optional, executed when we need to display a loading mask over the component.
-Loading masks are typically displayed when we fetch data that must be retrieved before the UI can render.

-5. **`hideLoadMask`** - Function, optional, executed when we need to hide the loading mask over the component.

-6. **`initList`** - Array, optional, list of "fetch" methods (defined on the component, see below for details) that should be invoked in order to initialize the components.
+4. **`initList`** - Array, optional, list of "fetch" methods (defined on the component, see below for details) that should be invoked in order to initialize the components.

 	Each item of `initList` is an object containing two properties: `method` and `preventRender`. `method` is a string that refers to which method on the component should be invoked and `preventRender` is a boolean which when set to true will prevent the component from rendering until the initialization method has resolved (the loading template will be displayed until then).